isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         // 00 03 - next record is port
         // 00 02 - length of the SvcParamValue field is 2 octets
         // 21 52 - the actual is 0x2152 or 8530 in decimal

-      }
+The following example shows how to configure more than one ``ALPN`` protocol in Service Parameters.

-And yet another example where we want to convey in the same time, with ``resolver.example`` as the Authentication Domain Name:
+The example specifies a resolver known as ``resolver.example`` that supports:

 - DoT on default port 853
 - DoQ on default port 853